hashicorp/terraform-provider-kubernetes/_examples/gke/README.md

-# GKE (Google Container Engine)
+# GKE (Google Kubernetes Engine)

-This example shows how to use the Terraform Kubernetes Provider and Terraform Helm Provider to configure a GKE cluster.
-The example config builds the GKE cluster and applies the Kubernetes configurations in a single operation.
-This guide will also show you how to make changes to the underlying GKE cluster in such a way that Kuberntes/Helm resources are recreated after the underlying cluster is replaced.
+This example demonstrates the most reliable way to use the Kubernetes provider together with the Google provider to create a GKE cluster.
+By keeping the two providers' resources in separate Terraform states (or separate workspaces using [Terraform Cloud](https://app.terraform.io/)), we can limit the scope of changes to either the GKE cluster or the Kubernetes resources.
+This will prevent dependency issues between the Google and Kubernetes providers, since terraform's [provider configurations must be known before a configuration can be applied](https://www.terraform.io/docs/language/providers/configuration.html).

 You will need the following environment variables to be set:

  - `GOOGLE_CREDENTIALS`
  - `GOOGLE_PROJECT`
  - `GOOGLE_REGION`

 For example:
 ```